dmutikainen/dmutikainen.github.io/_posts/2024-08-06-predicting-customer-loyalty.md

 <br>
 ##### Calculate Cross Validated R-Squared

-As we did when testing Linear Regression & our Decision Tree, we will again utilise Cross Validation (for more info on how this works, please refer to the Linear Regression section above)
+As we did when testing Linear Regression & our Decision Tree, we will again utilize Cross Validation.

 ```python